-Editor’s Note: This blog post was originally published in September 2016 and has been updated with recent research findings on B2B buying preferences.
+Editor’s Note: This blog post has been updated with recent research findings on B2B buying preferences.

 As B2B marketers, the better we understand our target buyers, the better job we can do in reaching them and winning their business.
 While many studies have been done showing that today’s consumers have very high expectations for brands, recent studies have shown that B2B buyers are becoming just as discerning, if not more so.

 Based on some recent survey findings on B2B buyers, it’s become clear that now is the time for B2B marketers to take a step back, reevaluate our strategy and make sure that we are truly engaging our buyers.

 Below, we’ve highlighted some recent research on B2B buyers that marketers should pay attention to.
 Then, we’ll discuss the implications of these findings.

 B2B buyers are now more risk averse, and number of stakeholders involved in buying decisions is increasing

 According to the findings of Demand Gen Report’s 7th Annual B2B Buyer’s Survey, B2B buyers in 2017 are increasingly focused on risk mitigation.
 Because buyers are becoming more risk averse, they are adding more checkpoints and decision makers in any purchasing decision.